Vinh-Sta/Multi_agent_with_MCP_Sever/README.md

 ```

 Each agent makes search requests via the shared MCP server, which handles communication with the Tavily API and returns results to the respective agent.

+#### 5. Documentation
+All detailed theory, design principles, and presentation materials related to the Model Context Protocol (MCP) used in this project are compiled in the file:

+Model_Context_Protocol.pdf

+Please refer to this document for an in-depth understanding of MCP architecture, agent coordination, and communication protocols.